-2.1 "Adjusted Gross Revenues" means gross revenues less all cash prizes or the aggregate price of merchandise prizes, except in the case of the games of draw poker and stud poker.
-Regarding games of draw poker and stud poker, "adjusted gross revenues" means the time buy-ins or tournament fees collected by the Licensee.
+- 2.1 "Adjusted Gross Revenues" means gross revenues less all cash prizes or the aggregate price of merchandise prizes, except in the case of the games of draw poker and stud poker.
+Regarding games of draw poker and stud poker, "adjusted gross revenues" means the time buy-ins or tournament fees collected by the Licensee. - 2.2 "Applicant" means any Person or entity who has applied for a Licensee under the provisions of this Code.

-- 2.2 "Applicant" means any Person or entity who has applied for a License under the provisions of this Code. - 2.3 "Application" means a request for the issuance of a License for employment by a Gaming Facility, or for approval of any act or transaction for which approval is required or permitted under the provisions of this Code. - 2.4 "Association" means representatives from California tribes, the California State Division of Gaming Control and the California Gambling Control Commission as established pursuant to Section 2.2 of the Compact. - 2.5 "Bingo" means the game of chance commonly known as bingo (whether or not electronic, computer or other technologic aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of each card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined, and in which the game is won by the first Person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull-tabs, lotto, punch boards, tipjars, instant bingo and other games similar to bingo. - 2.6 "Breakage" means the remainder by which the amount payable on each dollar wagered exceeds a multiple of ten cents, and in a minus pool, five cents. - 2.7 "Capital Cost" means any disbursement for Personal property, the useful life of which is expected to extend beyond one year. - 2.8 "Casino" means an establishment in which several Gaming activities or enterprises are operated. - 2.9 "Charitable Gaming Ticket" means any game piece used in the play of a paper pull tab game, or jar ticket game, or raffle. - 2.10 "Cheating" means a Person's operating or playing in any game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself or someone in privity with him an advantage over and above the chance of the game. - 2.11 "Class II Gaming" means those Gaming activities as defined as Class II Gaming in the IGRA of 1988, P.L.
+- 2.3 "Application" means a request for the issuance of a License for employment by a gaming facility, or approval of any act or transaction for which approval is required or permitted under the provisions of this Code. - 2.4 "Association" means an association of California tribal and state gaming regulators as established in the Compact - 2.5 Reserved

+- 2.6 "Breakage" means the remainder by which the amount payable on each dollar wagered exceeds a multiple of ten cents, and in a minus pool, five cents. - 2.7 "Capital Cost" means any disbursement for Personal property, the useful life of which is expected to extend beyond one year. - 2.8 "Casino" means an establishment in which several Gaming activities or enterprises are operated. - 2.9 Reserved - 2.10 "Cheating" means a Person's operating or playing in any game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself or someone in privity with him an advantage over and above the chance of the game. - 2.11 "Class I Gaming" means those Gaming activities as defined as Class I Gaming in the IGRA of 1988, P.L.
 100-447, 25 U.S.C.
+Section 2703(6).

-Section 2703(7). - 2.12 "Class III Gaming" means those Gaming activities as defined as Class III Gaming in the IGRA of 1988, P.L.
+"Class II Gaming" means those Gaming activities as defined as Class II Gaming in the IGRA of 1988, P.L.
 100-447, 25 U.S.C.
-Section 2703(8). - 2.13 "Code" means this Tribal Gaming Ordinance of the Santa Rosa Rancheria Tachi-Yokut Tribe, as amended.
+Section 2703(7).